sindresorhus/file-type/readme.md

 Type: `Buffer` `Uint8Array`

-It only needs the first 4100 bytes.
+It only needs the first `.minimumBytes` bytes.
 The exception is detection of `docx`, `pptx`, and `xlsx` which potentially requires reading the whole file.

+### fileType.minimumBytes

+Type: `number`

+The minimum amount of bytes needed to detect a file type.
+Currently, it's 4100 bytes, but it can change, so don't hardcode it.

 ## Supported file types